 You can expect around 30 beautifully edited images from each session.

 I will travel to you, absolutely!
 Travel outside of London will incur a small fee to cover time/travel expenses.
 I visit the North East of England frequently (my childhood home!) and will happily book in a couple of sessions when I am back there.
 I also release details of my international travel and shoot availability on my Facebook page and in my newsletter, which you can sign up for here.

 What are Mini shoots and do you do them?

 Mini shoots are exactly what they say on the tin!
 They are usually set on a certain day/weekend and are mini versions of a full shoot, a little cheaper in price and open to a small handful of slots.
 I offer no more then two mini's a year - one in Spring/Summer and one in Autumn when it's beautiful outside!

 When is the right time to do a newborn photo session?

 Newborn photography is usually done in the first 4-14 days after the birth.
-This is due to baby being more sleepy and curly!
+This is due to baby being more sleepy and capturing all those first, little features.
 However, if this time frame is not possible, please don’t worry as you can do a baby shoot anytime!
-If the first 4 – 14 days won’t work for you and your new little family, I would advise to try to arrange it at least to be within the first 4 to 6 weeks after the birth.
+If the first 4 - 14 days won’t work for you and your new little family, I would advise to try to arrange it at least to be within the first 4 to 8 weeks after the birth.

 The shoot will take place in your home, where you are all comfortable.
 Please don't fret about clutter and mess - it's expected with a new baby!
 I will most likely shoot in the nursery and main bedroom.
 So keeping the crib and nursery tidy and also making the master bed up is perfect!
 Don't worry about the rest.